synthesis and analysis

 Noise might not be ordered, but that doesn't mean it can't be described.
 Frequency is to sound as color is to light.
 We hear different frequencies of sound as different pitches (A, B, C, D, E, F, G; for example).
 We see different frequencies of light as different colors (red, orange, yellow, green, blue, and violet; for example).
 The analogy is not perfect.
 (What analogy is?)
 The notes of the musical scale repeat themselves for every doubling of frequency (a topic I'll come back to).
-The frequencies of visible light span so narrow a range, they never get a chance to double.
+The frequencies of visible light span a range that is so narrow, they never get a chance to double.
 The frequencies of the notes of a musical scale are related by simple numerical fractions.
 The frequency bands associated with specific color names show no mathematical relationships.
-This analogy isn't looking very promising.
+(This analogy isn't looking very promising.)

 p(f) = constant